Who we are

 To weave the world together by investigating underreported stories, highlighting alternative perspectives, and promoting grassroots media-making and critical media literacy. #WeaveNewsNow

-We believe that the work of journalism is too important to be left to mainstream/corporate media outlets whose content is increasingly driven by the interests of powerful elites.
+We believe that the work of journalism is too important to be left to establishment and corporate media outlets whose content is increasingly driven by the interests of powerful elites.
 For this reason, our work is grounded in the concept of citizen journalism: the idea that ordinary people can act as journalists by gathering and sharing information about what is happening in the world.
 Taking our name from the Latin contextus (“to weave together”), we seek to fill in the deeper context surrounding important contemporary issues by weaving together voices, perspectives, and questions that are often missing from public discussions.
 In the process, we seek to contribute to the essential work of helping everyone become more critical consumers of the news. #WeaveNewsNow

 Who we are